sreekanthsk567/MedMind-An-Advanced-Pill-Dispenser/README.md

 ### Caregiver/doctor View

-Caregiver/ doctor can access this adherence history of patient from their ui
+Caregiver/ doctor can access this adherence history of patient from their UI

 <img src="media/media/image17.png" width="500">

 ---